 Every time we kissed I kept thinking “This is it?
 This is the big thing I was missing out?”

 My daydreams of our relationship were much better than the reality.
 I expected too much I guess.
 Every time he touched me I cringed and I felt so relieved when we had to cancel our plans.
-I could go days without talking to him and never even noticed.
+I could go days without talking to him and never even notice.

 The only good thing that came out of that relationship was that I was finally able to tell the world that I was in a relationship.
 That I had a boyfriend.